Support Centre

 • the manner and procedure for exercising the right to request erasure is to be posted on a website if the handler operates the website.

 The data handler must respond to the data subject who requests erasure within ten days of receiving the request.
 The response should either be confirmation that the data subject's personal data has been deleted (if the request was granted), or the fact that the request has been denied and the reasons for such denial and the method of objecting to such denial.
-The PIPA also provides that data handlers, where necessary, have the ability to request relevant evidence necessary to confirm the erasure of personal data.
-In addition, the PIPA Enforcement Decree provides that the data handler must confirm that the request is actually made by the data subject whose personal data is to be deleted, or their appropriate legal representative.
+The PIPA also provides that data handlers, where necessary, can request relevant evidence necessary to confirm the erasure of personal data.
+In addition, the PIPA Enforcement Decree provides that the data handler must confirm that the request is actually made by the data subject whose personal data is to be deleted or their appropriate legal representative.

 8.5.
 Right to object/opt-out